Module Two – Initiating the Self-Study Process

 The Steering Committee provides leadership to the entire self-study process.
 Its responsibilities include, but are not limited to:

-- Consult with institutional stakeholders and identify areas of strength and opportunity associated with the achievement of the institution’s mission
+- Consult with campus constituencies and identify areas of strength and opportunity associated with the achievement of the institution’s mission

 - Work with institutional leadership to identify 3-5 institutional priorities to be addressed in the self-study;